cablelabs/transparent-security/docs/int_header/INT_header.md

 For example a source device's MAC address is "a6:1a:f6:b1:64:7d" the device ID would be 0xA61AF6B1647d0000.

-It the DS metadata is set by a switch outside of the customer premises, this will likely identify the network device that forwarded the packet to the access network and not the actual device.
+If the DS metadata is set by a switch outside of the customer premises, this will likely identify the network device that forwarded the packet to the access network and not the originating source device.
+One example would be inserting the MAC address of a cable modem.

 ## Examples